Lab 4: Linked and Loaded

 $ man riscv64-unknown-elf-nm

-$ make linking.o
+$ make program.o

-$ riscv64-unknown-elf-nm -n linking.o
+$ riscv64-unknown-elf-nm -n -l program.o

 Symbols in an executable

-$ make linking.elf
+$ make program.elf

-$ riscv64-unknown-elf-nm -n linking.elf
+$ riscv64-unknown-elf-nm -n program.elf

 The executable contains the union of the symbols in the three object files.
 What is the order of the symbols in the executable?
 How have the symbol addresses changed during the link process?
 Do any undefined symbols remain?